SachiniMadhubhashinie/Pizza-Sales-Intelligence/README.md

 ## Project Overview
 This project is an end-to-end data analysis portfolio piece focused on a pizza sales dataset.
 The primary goal was to leverage SQL for data extraction and calculation of key business metrics (KPIs) and Power BI/Excel for creating interactive dashboards to visualize key sales trends and performance indicators.

+##Problem Statement
+The business objective was to visualize various aspects of the pizza sales data to gain insights and understand key trends.
+Specifically, we needed to analyze business performance through key indicators and visualize order patterns, customer preferences, and sales distribution.